ethpwn/ethpwn/docs/docs/ethpwn/getting_started.md

 >>> print (f"ContractA: calldata calls function {func_name} with args {args}")
 ```

-In addition to the compiled information accessible via the `ContractMetadata`, `ethpwn` also provides a `ContractInstance` class which can be used to interact with deployed instances of a contract on the blockchain.
+In addition to the compiled information accessible via the `ContractMetadata`, `ethpwn` also provides way to interact with deployed instances of a contract on the blockchain.

 #### Deploying smart contracts